 - Managed required inspection levels for each part as well as maintained proper inspection documentation per ISO and customer requirements.

-- Performed root cause analysis resulting from customer complaints, and followed up with Manager to ensure job procedures were being followed.
+- Performed root cause analysis resulting from customer complaints, and followed up with the Manager to ensure job procedures were being followed.

 - Measured and tested completed units to detect defects and ensure exceptional quality.